 |---|---|---|

-How the score is calculated: Locari adds points for each fulfilled criterion according to its weight.
-Mandatory criteria count more than optional ones.
-The result appears as a score (e.g. 78/100) on the applicant detail page.
-If fulfillment is unclear — for example income stated without proof — the criterion stays pending and temporarily lowers the score.
-As soon as the document is available, Locari updates the score automatically.
-What you do: You set whether a criterion is mandatory or optional.
-The weighting formula is fixed — you decide for each borderline case whether the deviation is acceptable.
+How the fulfilment status is calculated: Locari checks each active criterion with a fixed comparison against the threshold you set, and marks the status as fulfilled, not fulfilled, or pending.
+The result appears as a percentage on the applicant detail page: fulfilled criteria ÷ total × 100.
+There is no weighted point ranking — the same data always yields the same result.
+If fulfillment is unclear — for example income stated without proof — the criterion stays pending.
+As soon as the document is available, Locari updates the status automatically.
+What you do: You set whether a criterion is mandatory or optional, and decide for each borderline case whether the deviation is acceptable.

 Audit and History